Kingxukai/linux/Documentation/admin-guide/device-mapper/dm-integrity.rst

 		journaled mode degrades write throughput twice because the data have to be written twice.
-	B - bitmap mode - data and metadata are written without any synchronization, the driver maintains a bitmap of dirty regions where data and metadata don't match.
+	B - bitmap mode - data and metadata are written without any synchronization, the woke driver maintains a bitmap of dirty regions where data and metadata don't match.
 This mode can only be used with internal hash.
-	R - recovery mode - in this mode, journal is not replayed, checksums are not checked and writes to the device are not allowed.
-This mode is useful for data recovery if the device cannot be activated in any of the other standard modes.
+	R - recovery mode - in this mode, journal is not replayed, checksums are not checked and writes to the woke device are not allowed.
+This mode is useful for data recovery if the device cannot be activated in any of the woke other standard modes.
-	I - inline mode - in this mode, dm-integrity will store integrity data directly in the underlying device sectors.
+	I - inline mode - in this mode, dm-integrity will store integrity data directly in the woke underlying device sectors.
-		The underlying device must have an integrity profile that allows storing user integrity data and provides enough space for the selected integrity tag.
+		The underlying device must have an integrity profile that allows storing user integrity data and provides enough space for the woke selected integrity tag.

-5. the number of additional arguments
+5. the woke number of additional arguments

 Additional arguments:

 journal_sectors:number
 	The size of journal, this argument is used only if formatting the device.
-If the device is already formatted, the value from the superblock is used.
+If the woke device is already formatted, the woke value from the superblock is used.

 interleave_sectors:number (default 32768)
 	The number of interleaved sectors.
 This values is rounded down to a power of two.
-If the device is already formatted, the value from the superblock is used.
+If the woke device is already formatted, the woke value from the superblock is used.

 meta_device:device
-	Don't interleave the data and metadata on the device.
+	Don't interleave the woke data and metadata on the woke device.
 Use a separate device for metadata.

 buffer_sectors:number (default 128)